-Chinook Salmon, also known as King Salmon, are the crown jewels of Lake Michigan.
-These bruisers can tip the scales at over 30 pounds, and they fight like their lives depend on it – because, well, they do.
-Chinooks are most active in the cooler months, from late summer through fall.
-When you hook into one of these bad boys, you'll know it.
-They make blistering runs that'll have your drag singing and your arms burning.
-The thrill of bringing in a big King is hard to beat, and the bragging rights?
-Those last forever.
+Chinook Salmon, or as we call 'em, King Salmon, are the crown jewel of Lake Michigan.
+These bruisers can tip the scales at over 30 pounds, and they fight like their lives depend on it.
+They're most active in the cooler months, from late summer through fall.
+When a King hits your line, hold on tight – they're known for blistering runs that'll have your drag screaming.
+The taste?
+Out of this world.
+Nothing beats fresh-caught King Salmon on the grill.

-Coho Salmon might be smaller than their Chinook cousins, but what they lack in size, they make up for in numbers and fight.
-These silver bullets typically weigh in at 5-10 pounds and are known for their acrobatic leaps and quick runs.
-Cohos start showing up in spring and stick around through fall, giving you a great shot at filling your cooler.
-They're also delicious on the grill, so you'll want to bring your appetite along with your fishing skills.
-Don't let their size fool you – a day targeting Cohos can mean non-stop action that'll leave you with sore arms and a big smile.
+Coho Salmon might be smaller than their Chinook cousins, but what they lack in size, they make up for in numbers and acrobatics.
+These silver bullets usually weigh in between 5-10 pounds and are absolute dynamite on light tackle.
+Cohos are known for their wild jumps and zigzag runs.
+They start showing up in spring and stick around through fall.
+If you're after non-stop action, a good day on Cohos will leave your arms sore and your face sore from grinning.

 Vehicle Guest Capacity: 6